 The Naviance technology platform will be utilized to facilitate both post-secondary planning and the college application process.
 Each year scholars are assigned three required tasks to further assist them with their post-secondary planning.
 School Counselors will use EDOCs (electronic documents) and MY Planner applications to monitor and complete the college and career processes.
 Via Naviance, School Counselors are able to access the list of colleges that scholars are interested in and have applied to.
 Students can manage their transcript requests and letters of recommendation via Naviance, attend virtual college tours, and apply for scholarships.

 School Counselors and community partners will collaborate to ensure students finalize their college application list, create career-related smart goals, and complete the post-secondary/graduation survey.
-School Counselors and community partners will receive additional training related to Naviance to ensure successful implementation.
+School Counseling / Naviance: College and Career Planning